Prodxd/Prodibot/README.md

-# Prodibot
+# Prodibot2.0
-work in progress
+This bot is still work in progress"# Prodibot"